tourpace/tourpace.github.io/index.md

 Just my thoughts and ramblings about bicycling.

-Not enough space in my mind - so I write it doen here.
+Not enough space in my mind - so I write it down here.